-Clearly there are many, many ways to answer – clearly nobody is the same, right?
+Someone recently asked me this question and it’s a logical one: What do you do in therapy?
+Clearly there are many, many ways to answer – clearly nobody answers the same way, right?

 This question reminded me of something a GP of mine told me, about psychotherapists: “They’re all the same.
 It’s like getting a haircut.”

 Broad, generic ‘methods’ exist, and even they seem almost identical.
 CBT, Gestalt, Narrative, Schema, the list is endless – google ‘schools of therapy‘ to begin.
 So what do you ‘do’ when you ‘do’ therapy?
 How would you know a therapist was ‘good’?

 This is where it gets a bit paradoxical; therapeutic method(s), settings, cost and level of education seem less important (per research) than who that particular therapist IS.
 The person is what matters – more than anything.
 The same goes for many occupations (teaching, medicine, etc.).

 So, what qualities does a good therapist have?
 In my opinion the therapist should convey sanity/calm.
 Next, the therapist should be able to ‘reach’ you to help extend to you this ‘calm’.
 To do this, though, a therapist can’t be hamstrung by fear (and many are).

 If a psychotherapist falls into one of the two categories below, rather than maintaining an on going balance between them, they’re probably not effective.

 Therapist one is loud, takes up most of the “talk time”, and has black and white views.
 They want to tell you what to do rather than aiming you toward finding your own insights and solutions.
 They lack subtlety, and you get the feeling they’re not really listening.